ngraczykowski/iris-root/modules/warehouse/README.md

 Before you can run Warehouse, you need to have a few infrastructural services running:

 1. RabbitMQ - the message broker for communicating between components and with outside services.
-2. ElasticSearch - NoSQL database optimized for searches
-3. MinIO - a S3 compliant reportStorage service
+2. MinIO - a S3 compliant reportStorage service
-4. PostgreSQL - SQL database
+3. PostgreSQL - SQL database

 ### Starting RabbitMQ
 To start RabbitMQ, follow the steps: